TOLC REGULATIONS FOR PARTECIPANTS

 - A stable data network to access the Internet;

-- A desktop or laptop connected to the power supply and to the Internet where the partecipants can install possible specific applicatons, suggested by CISIA, in order to take the TOLC;
+- A laptop connected to the power supply and to the Internet where the partecipants can install possible specific applicatons, suggested by CISIA, in order to take the TOLC;

 - A smartphone or tablet connected to the power supply and to the Internet equipped with a video camera (hereinafter mobile device) that will be used as a tool for identification and control by the Virtual Test Room Supervisors (hereinafter Commissioners).
 The latest version of ZOOM app must be installed on the mobile device and it will be used to enter the virtual room.
 Blank sheets of paper to take notes and a pen;